Walt Frazier

 Walter "Clyde" Frazier Jr. (born March 29, 1945) is an American former professional basketball player of the National Basketball Association (NBA).
-As their floor general and top perimeter defender, he led the New York Knicks to the franchise's only two championships (1970 and 1973), and was inducted into the Naismith Memorial Basketball Hall of Fame in 1987.
-Upon his retirement from basketball, Frazier went into broadcasting; he is currently a color commentator for telecasts of Knicks games on the MSG Network.
+As their floor general and top perimeter defender, he led the New York Knicks to the franchise's first two championships (1970 and 1973), and was inducted into the Naismith Memorial Basketball Hall of Fame in 1987.
 In 1996, Frazier was honored as one of the league's greatest players of all time by being named to the NBA 50th Anniversary Team.
-In October 2021, Frazier was again honored as one of the league's greatest players of all time by being named to the NBA 75th Anniversary Team.
-Walt Frazier was also named the MVP of the first of two All-Star games played between ABA and NBA players in May 1971.
+In 2021, he was again honored by being named to the NBA 75th Anniversary Team.

+Upon his retirement from basketball, Frazier went into broadcasting; he is currently a color commentator for telecasts of Knicks games on the MSG Network alongside Mike Breen.

 Early life

 Walter Frazier Jr. was born on March 29, 1945, in Atlanta, Georgia.
 The eldest of nine children, Frazier attended Atlanta's David Tobias Howard High School.
 He quarterbacked the football team, and played catcher on the baseball team.
 He learned basketball on a rutted and dirt playground, the only facility available at his all-black school in the racially segregated South of the 1950s.